kokkos/kokkos-tools/README.md

 1. create a build directory in Kokkos Tools, e.g., type `mkdir myBuild; cd myBuild`
 2. To configure the Type `ccmake ..`  for any options you would like to enable/disable.
 3. To compile, type `make`
 4. To install, type `make install`

 ## Using make

 To build with make, simply type `make` within each subdirectory of Kokkos Tools.

-Building with Makefiles is currently recommended.
+Building using `make` is currently recommended.
+Eventually, the preferred method of building will be `cmake`.

 # Running a Kokkos-based Application with a tool

-Given your tool shared library <name_of_tool_shared_library>.so (which contains kokkos profiling callback functions) and an application executable called yourApplication.exe, type:
+Given your tool shared library `<name_of_tool_shared_library>.so` (which contains kokkos profiling callback functions) and an application executable called yourApplication.exe, type:

 `export KOKKOS_TOOLS_LIBS=${YOUR_KOKKOS_TOOLS_DIR}/<name_of_tool_shared_lib>; ./yourApplication.exe`